The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: A book.
+Information: A recording.

 Folk Songs of Poland, by the Polish Cultural Institute.
 London, England: Polish Cultural Institute, 1954.
 "These songs were first arranged by T. Sygietyński (see photo above) for the Mazowsze Folk Song and Dance Ensemble.
 "PCI 54"

 The years since Poland was liberated from the Nazis have seen very great developments in the economic and cultural life of the Polish people; an important role in this great cultural upsurge is being played by folk-music.

 In many countries, the development of large industrial cities has brought about the decay of folk-music.
 This has not been the case in Poland, in spite of the tremendous industrial progress made in the last years, thanks to the active support which the government is giving to the preservation and development of folk-music both in the large cities and in the countryside.
 The collecting of folk-music is in operation on a large scale, but greater importance is attached to its performance by the people themselves.
 Folk-music revivals often fail because they are led by people interested only in preserving folk-music in its 'original' or 'pure' form.
 No-one knows the 'original' or 'pure' form of any folk-song it is lost in antiquity and even if anyone did, that knowledge would not help to bring it to life.
 In Poland today it is understood that folk-music must be interpreted so that it reflects present-day life, if it is to have real meaning to the people who perform and listen to it.
 Nor is it sufficient to encourage people to sing and dance; they will derive more and lasting pleasure if they are organised into permanent ensembles that set themselves as high a standard as possible.